google/mobly-snippet-lib/examples/ex4_uiautomator/README.md

 # UIAutomator Snippet Example

-This example shows you how to create snippets that automate the UI of another app using UIAutomator, without access to its source code or classpath.
+This example shows you how to create snippets that control the UI of a device across system and multiple app views using UIAutomator.
+Unlike Espresso-based UI automation, it does not require access to app source code.

-This snippet is written as a standalone snippet which does not target any other app.
+This snippet is written as a [standalone snippet](../ex1_standalone_app/README.md) and does not target another app.
 In particular, it doesn't need to target the app under test, so it doesn't need its classpath or to be signed with the same key.

 See the [Espresso snippet tutorial](../ex2_espresso/README.md) for more information about the app this example automates.